article / Military technology

 Low-cost supplement: Type frigate (Inspiration class)

-The birth of this class of ship carries a distinct "frugal" character: originally, 13 Type 26 vessels (8 anti-submarine + 5 general-purpose) were planned.
-However, as the unit cost of the Type 26 soared to £1.4 billion, far exceeding affordability, the UK turned to seek a low-cost, short-cycle solution.
-Ultimately, based on Babcock's Arrowhead 140 design (an improved version derived from the Danish Iver Huitfeldt-class frigate), the Type 31 was developed.
-Its performance parameters are: length 138.7 meters, beam 20.36 meters, standard displacement 5,700 tons, full load displacement 7,000 tons, crew complement approximately 110 (with space reserved for 80 additional personnel), total range 7,500 nautical miles, and maximum speed exceeding 26 knots.
-The birth of this class of ship carries a distinct "frugal" character: originally, 13 Type 26 vessels (8 anti-submarine + 5 general-purpose) were planned.
-However, as the unit cost of the Type 26 soared to £1.4 billion, far exceeding affordability, the UK turned to seek a low-cost, short-cycle solution.
-Ultimately, based on Babcock's Arrowhead 140 design (an improved version derived from the Danish Iver Huitfeldt-class frigate), the Type 31 was developed.
+The birth of this class of ships bears a distinct mark of frugality: Originally, the plan was to construct 13 Type 26 vessels (8 anti-submarine + 5 general-purpose).
+However, as the unit cost of the Type 26 soared to 1.4 billion pounds, far exceeding affordability, the UK turned to a low-cost, short-cycle solution.
+Ultimately, the Type 31 was developed based on Babcock's Arrowhead 140 design (an improved version derived from the Danish Iver Huitfeldt-class frigate).
 Its performance parameters are: length 138.7 meters, beam 20.36 meters, standard displacement 5,700 tons, full load displacement 7,000 tons, crew complement approximately 110 (with space reserved for 80 additional personnel), total range 7,500 nautical miles, and maximum speed exceeding 26 knots.

 In terms of mission positioning, the Type 31 is specifically designed for low-intensity combat environments, primarily undertaking peacetime missions such as maritime security, anti-piracy, escort, and disaster relief, complementing the high-intensity confrontation-oriented Type 26.
 The core advantage of this class is its modular capability.
 The modular mission bay in the midship section can flexibly configure payloads such as unmanned vehicles, relief supplies, and Marine Corps detachments.
 The weapon configuration includes one 57mm Bofors Mk 110 main gun, two 40mm Bofors Mk 4 secondary guns, and provisions for one set of 32-cell Mk 41 Vertical Launching System (the missile type has not been finalized).
 The combat system inherits the Thales TACTICOS Combat Management System and advanced sensors such as the NS100 radar and N8-S400 fire control radar.
 In terms of mission positioning, the Type 31 is specifically designed for low-intensity combat environments, primarily undertaking peacetime missions such as maritime security, anti-piracy, escort, and disaster relief, complementing the high-intensity confrontation-oriented Type 26.
 The core advantage of this class is its modular capability.
 The modular mission bay in the midship section can flexibly configure payloads such as unmanned vehicles, relief supplies, and Marine Corps detachments.
 The weapon configuration includes one 57mm Bofors Mk 110 main gun, two 40mm Bofors Mk 4 secondary guns, and provisions for one set of 32-cell Mk 41 Vertical Launching System (the missile type has not been finalized).
 The combat system inherits the Thales TACTICOS Combat Management System and advanced sensors such as the NS100 radar and N8-S400 fire control radar.